Skip to main content

 My Godley Station home is around 18 years old — is it time to replace the roof?+

-Probably yes.
-Most Godley Station homes went up after 2005 with builder-grade architectural shingles carrying a 25-year warranty, but the practical service life in Chatham County's heat, humidity, and summer storm cycles runs 18-22 years.
-We are reroofing the first build phase now.
-If you are seeing granule loss in the gutters, lifted ridge caps, or any interior staining, schedule a free inspection before the next storm season.
+Possibly.
+Most Godley Station homes went up after 2005 with builder-grade architectural shingles carrying a 25-year warranty, but the practical service life in Chatham County's heat, humidity, and summer storm cycles can be shorter.
+If you are seeing granule loss in the gutters, lifted ridge caps, or interior staining, the $250 written homeowner inspection documents safely observable conditions with annotated photographs, access limitations, and practical next steps.

 Does the Godley Station HOA require approval before a roof replacement?+